 Marcus by Goldman Sachs® offers 2 high-yield savings products:

-- Savings Account: This account yields 1.95% APY on all balances above $1.
+- Savings Account: This account has an excellent yield on all balances above $1.
 There’s no minimum deposit or balance requirement.
 By law, savings account holders are limited to 6 withdrawals per statement cycle.

 - Certificates of Deposit: Marcus by Goldman Sachs® CD terms range from 6 months to 6 years.
-Yields rise in direct proportion to term, from 0.60% APY on the 6-month product to 3.15% APY on the 6-year product.
+Yields rise in direct proportion to term, with the highest yields available on the 6-year product.
 The minimum deposit and minimum balance to earn interest is $500 on all terms.
 Penalties for early withdrawal of principal range from 90 days’ interest on CDs with terms of 12 months or less to 365 days’ interest on CDs with terms longer than 5 years.

 You don’t need to have an existing loan account to apply for a savings account or CD with Marcus by Goldman Sachs®.
 The application process is streamlined for loan customers, but it’s not particularly onerous even for first-timers.